graphopedia-xyz/graphopedia/line-graph/index.md

 <!--more-->
 The data points in a line chart are typically marked as dots unless multiple line charts are shown in the same graph space.
 The data points are ordered, usually along the horizontal axis.

 A line chart showing change over time has the time plotted on the X-axis and typically at equal intervals.
-The data line can be either straight, curved, or stepped. [^rosen]
+The data line can be either straight, curved, or stepped.

 The vertical axis of the line chart should start at a zero since readers rely on the distance from the axis to a data point to read its value.
 A truncated line chart with the vertical axis starting above zero will exaggerate the difference in height for all the other data points, misrepresenting the trend shown in the graph. [^huff]

-A *line of best fit* is sometimes drawn on the line graph to show how the data points that fit a trend in the data. [^rosen]
+A *line of best fit* is sometimes drawn on the line graph to show how the data points that fit a trend in the data.

 Line charts differ from [scatter plots](/scatter-plot) in that the points are ordered and connected by a line, usually along the horizontal axis.

 Line charts often visualize a trend in data over intervals of time.
 In this case, it is called a [time series](/time-series). [^salkind]

-The first line chart appeared in 1786 in *The Commercial and Political Atlas* by Scottish engineer (also a secret agent and convicted criminal)[^spence] William Playfair. [^friendly]
+The first line chart appeared in 1786 in *The Commercial and Political Atlas* by Scottish engineer William Playfair. [^friendly]

 ## Variations